Pete Drummond: Voice-over experience

 After leaving the BBC he became a leading voice-over performer in Britain, his voice often appearing in advertisements and film trailers.
 In 2004 he was the voice-over for the TV movie about Alexander the Great titled Charging for Alexander.
 On 29 April 2011 Drummond did the voice commentary for the Wedding of Prince William and Catherine Middleton on the live broadcast made by the Discovery Channel.

 Personal life

-Drummond married Carolyn Macdonald in 1966; they divorced in 1972.
+Drummond married Carolyn McDonald in 1966; they divorced in 1972.
 He married Celia Humphris (1950–2021), the singer with the Trees folk band, on 26 August 1972 at Kensington Register Office.
 They divorced in 1995; in later life Celia Drummond-Ford became an automated announcer on the British railway network.
 She died in France, aged 70, on 11 January 2021.
 Drummond married Julie Margaret White in 2002.
 His sister Alison Drummond-Hay was born in 1946 and died from leukaemia in France, aged 63, in 2009.
 He has two children, a daughter born 1966 from his first marriage, and a son born 1974 from his second marriage.